frvaillant/dichotomic/readme.md

 ```

 ##Make the array representing your algorithm
-This is a basic example to determine some bird species
+This is a basic example used in order to determinate some bird species answering a few questions :
+Has this bird a hooked beak ?
+If yes is it nocturnal ? if yes has it some feather crests ?
+If no it is an owl.

 ```PHP
 use Dichotomic\Resolver;